ccanonizado/to-do-list/README.md

 # To Do List

-A mini-project to be familiarized with lit-html, lit-element, and Firebase
+A mini project to be familiarized with lit-element and Firebase

 ## Screenshots